norm/gifs.cackhanded.net/README.markdown

 the site daily, and runs after 7am (so there will be a short delay between 7am and the content appearing on the site, I'm not bothered).

+## Rescheduling GIFs

+To reschedule some subset of GIFs for a new date (most typically to push publishing by days/weeks as something new is inserted into the schedule), use the `push` script:

+    # push anything in wargames/ by one week
+    ./script/push wargames '1 week'

+This will only affect the schedule for future GIFs, anything already published will be left alone.

+## Listing the scheduled GIFs

 To list what is scheduled, there is a `next` script in the repo.

     # find the next day with no morning GIF scheduled